litebase/litebase/docs/litebase_query_transfer_protocol.md

 Connection: Upgrade
 ```

 Following these headers, the server will also send a `QueryStreamOpenConnection` message to indicate that the connection is ready to accept queries.
 Once the client receives this message, it can start sending a query stream.
+A query stream consists of one or more `QueryStreamFrame` messages, each containing one or more individual queries.

 ## Protocol Message Format